ti-community-infra/tichi/docs/en/README.md

 ## Common plugin list

-The following shows some of the more commonly used components or plugins in the TiDB community.
-The external plugins beginning with `ti-community-` are those developed and maintained by ti-community-infra SIG.
+The following shows some commonly used components or plugins in the TiDB community.
+The external plugins whose name begin with `ti-community-` are developed and maintained by the [Community Infra SIG](https://developer.tidb.io/SIG/community-infra) of TiDB community.
+If you encounter any problems during use, you can contact us in [Slack](https://slack.tidb.io/invite?team=tidb-community&channel=sig-community-infra&ref=github).

 | plugin name                | plugin type     | introduction                                                                                                                                   |
 | -------------------------- | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |